 It’s that time of the year for tree decorating.
 So whip up some yummy treats, create a festive playlist, pull down those boxes of ornaments, and invite some friends over for a fun holiday tree trimming party.
 To help in your planning here is what you will need to do!

-A tree trimming party doesn’t just have to be about decorating your tree.
-You can also make it a fun cocktail hour with all your friends.
-Put out some festive holiday snacks, like these peanut butter reindeer cookies from Bakergirl, and create a holiday themed cocktail or two for all your guests to enjoy, like this Grinch Punch.
 You can’t have a tree trimming party without some festive holiday music playing in the background.
 Put together a mix of your favorite holiday tunes and have them played in the background.
 Make sure to include some familiar favorites for everyone to sing along with!
 Need some help creating a playlist?
 Check out some of my favorite holiday songs!

 And if you and your friends are a crafty bunch this could be a great time for each guest to make an ornament to take home to put on their own tree.
 Check out the ornaments below that I have made for my own tree.
 Get Decorating!!
-The possibilities are endless when it comes to planning a holiday party.
-You better hurry though!
-There are only 19 more days until Christmas!
-Have you finished decorating yet?
-Happy Holidays!

 xoxo